 There is an array of issues that need to be considered as regulatory reform goes forward.
 Where are we in the Dodd-Frank implementation process?
 Will implementation of certain aspects need to be delayed?
 Are banks undertaking efforts to avoid or cushion the impact of the new rules?
 What will the resulting impact be on safety and soundness?
 Will adjustments be needed to fully achieve the objectives of the legislation—for example, do the reforms address the fundamental causes of the crisis?

-To address these and related issues, we bring together an impressive list of industry leaders, scholars and regulatory authorities.
+To address these and related issues, we brought together an impressive list of industry leaders, scholars and regulatory authorities.

 - Federal Reserve Chairman Ben S. Bernanke will provide the opening keynote address.